When I hear the phrase “SEO audit,” two ideas come to mind, and they’re both unfortunate.

 First, use Google search to search for your product or service category.
 For example, if you sell iPhone accessories, just search for “new iPhone accessories” and related keywords in Google.
 In the first page or two of results, you’ll likely have multiple results.

 You can also use Monitor Backlinks to suggest competitors for you.
-From the Competitors tab, just click “Add new competitor,” and then click “Suggest.”
+From the Competitor Links tab, just click “Add new competitor,” and then click on the small arrow.
 You’ll be given a list of websites that are relevant to yours and that are targeting common keywords.

 If you run an established website with 10,000 or more pageviews per month, I also suggest using SimilarWeb to identify competitors.